 The actual length of time data is retained will depend on the purpose for which it was collected.
 In the case of Contact data relating to an enquiry not resulting in any further agreement between us we will delete personal data six months after the date of our last contact.
+In the case of personal data from recorded calls, we will delete these calls after four months.
 For web shop purchases, we do not retain payment card details after completion of the payment transaction.

 You have certain rights to request deletion of your personal data at any time under rights described below.

 Who do we share your personal data with?

 We contract with third parties to host the servers supporting our websites and other aspects of our operations.
 These servers are installed in secure datacentres located within the EEA.

 For web shop sales, we share payment card details with our payment card processor Cybersource Limited, a wholly-owned subsidiary of Visa.

 We will not share your data with third parties for marketing purposes unless we have your express consent to do so.

 We may disclose your personal information to any member of our group, which means our subsidiaries, strategic partner(s) or strategic sponsor(s), our ultimate holding company and its subsidiaries as defined in section 1159 of the UK Companies Act 2006, its strategic partner(s) or strategic sponsor(s).

 As part of our GDPR compliance obligations, we are duty bound to check when personal data may be shared with third parties to ensure that they apply the same or greater controls in terms of data protection.
 The use of non-disclosure agreements form part of our third-party data sharing controls.

 We may disclose your personal information to third parties: